Lakeriver123/drop_down_image_carousel_odin_project/setup_instructions.md

 // (image loader)
 // 4. npm install --save-dev file-loader

 // Note: I am uncertain if i need to manually make folders in /dist
 // if I do the folders would be either bundle.js or index.html

 // 5. npm install --save-dev html-webpack-plugin
+// 6. manually create webpack.config.js and paste in the below code

 // config file
 // const path = require('path');